nearlyjuly/HomeNode-Manager/README.md

+(This will be archived soon as the TBD project has created a Web5 SDK that, along with the SSI SDK, supersedes the need for this kind of set up)
 # Installation and setup for first use
 Run npm i (this will take a long time) followed by npm run setup.
 This will create your Sqlite3 database in your root folder.